 K-6 families.....check out the updated message from your child’s counselor with ideas and examples to create and maintain a schedule (and sanity) on school days. https://www.hcsdnv.com/o/hcsd/page/counselor-s-corner--277

 Reminder for tonight!
-In lieu of honking, we ask that you tune your radios to 92.7 where Jace Edwards will be playing the Lowry Fight Song.
-Roll your windows down and turn your speakers up.
-PLEASE stay in your vehicles to adhere to social distancing guidelines!
-“Be the Light and Never Ever Give up on Your Dreams” campaign.
-We will turn our LHS Football Field Lights on for 20 minutes on April 17, 2020 at 8:20 PM (military time 2020) in support of our 2020 Senior Class, spring sport athletes, coaches, staff, families, and all those on the front lines fighting this invisible enemy.
+In lieu of honking, we ask that you tune your radios to 92.7 where they will be playing the Lowry Fight Song.
+PLEASE stay in your vehicles to adhere to social distancing guidelines.
+This is not a time to gather before, during, or after.
+No parking allowed.
+"Be the Light and Never Ever Give up on Your Dreams" campaign.
+We will turn our LHS Football Field Lights on for 20 minutes on April 17, 2020 at 8:20 PM in support of our 2020 Senior Class, spring sport athletes, coaches, staff, families, and all those on the front lines fighting this invisible enemy.

 Let’s get Humboldt County’s percentage up!!
 Have you seen the Guinn Center for Policy Priorities's 2020 Census tracker? https://guinncenter.shinyapps.io/2020Census/ How does your county response rate compare?
 Let's encourage our network to complete the census, and break 50% this week!
 Complete your census today: 🖥 http://census.nv.gov ☎️ (844) 330.2020 Follow NVCensus2020 for the latest updates.